 As the definition of each vocal register varies drastically between different singers and different vocal traditions, it is hard to use these register/voice terms productively.
 Alternatively, the concept of laryngeal vibratory mechanisms (LVMs) more objectively correlates with proven vocal fold behaviors.

 What is a laryngeal vibratory mechanism?

 The laryngeal vibratory mechanisms, which describe the different configurations that the true vocal folds can take independently of pitch range, have concrete borders.
 Therefore, each laryngeal vibratory mechanism can be thought of as a vocal ‘gear shift’: there are overlaps in range where each may be used, but it’s only possible to use one at a time.
 Behavior in one LVM can parallel features correlated with another LVM, but there is only one true LVM that can describe the behavior of the vocal folds at any given instance.
-For example, vocal fold contact pulsations known as “fry” are a constitutive feature of M0, but these pulsations can happen optionally in mechanisms M1, M2 and M3.
+For example, vocal fold contact pulsations known as “fry” are a constitutive feature of M0 (mechanism 0), but these pulsations can happen optionally in M1, M2, and M3.
 Using fry in M1 would emulate a feature of M0, but this is not “mixing” with M0.
-Only one mechanism can be used at a given moment.
+Only one mechanism can be used at any given moment.

 Consequently, these physical changes result in a decay of the harmonic series produced, a decrease in amplitude of the harmonics, with the succession of LVMs M0-M3.